mspnp/performance-optimization/MonolithicPersistence/README.md

 ## Step 3: Load Test MonoController:

-- Create a web test that consists of a web service requests (httppost) with the url **http://mycloudservice.cloudapp.net/api/Mono**
+- Create a web test that consists of a web service requests (http post) with the url **http://mycloudservice.cloudapp.net/api/Mono**

-   **Note**: you need to repalce mycloudserve with the actual value.
+   **Note**: you need to replace mycloudservice with the actual value.

 - Run web test and make sure that it passes.

-- Create a load test that include the above web test and change the load test settings as the following:
+- Create a load test that include the above web test and change the load test settings as follows:

 Step Load Pattern       | Value
 ------------------------| -----------
 Pattern                 | Step
 Initial User Count      | 1
 Maximum User Count      | 1000
 Step Duration (seconds) | 60